csj9703/AR-Musesum-Mobile-App-UI-Project/index.md

   <br><br>
   Survey the stakeholders about the current interactions between visitors and artifacts.
   <br><br>
-  We surveyed potential museum visitors by publishing this link (https://survey.ucalgary.ca/jfe/form/SV_2sGpfmlJy7vIIU5) to our fellow classmates.
+  We surveyed potential museum visitors by publishing this <a href="https://survey.ucalgary.ca/jfe/form/SV_2sGpfmlJy7vIIU5">link</a> to our fellow classmates.
   <br><br>
   The survey asks 7 questions regarding augmented reality and museum experiences.
   <br><br>